1. What is a Texas Lease Agreement?

-1. Download a Free TX Residential Lease Agreement
+2. What to Include in a TX Residential Lease Agreement

-All states are required by Federal law to include essential elements in their Rental/Lease Agreements, specifically:
+Landlords in all states, including Texas, are required by Federal law to include essential elements in their rental/lease agreements, specifically:

-- identifying details of both the tenant and landlord,
+- Tenant/Landlord Details: names and current addresses of both the tenant and landlord

-- rent specifics, such as the amount of rent and security deposit due, and payment methods
+- Rent Specifics: the amount of rent and security deposit due, payment methods, and more

 3. Texas Landlord and Tenant Laws